keikhcheung/keikhcheung.github.io/_posts/2017-05-17-chamrousse.markdown

 <div class="entry" markdown="1">
 \>
-The design of Chamrousse Tourist Office website dates from 2010.
+The design of Chamrousse Tourism Office website dates from 2010.
 Its *information architecture* does not correspond to today's netizens' needs: **information is hidden** in sub-pages; **important alerts are submerged** with promotional messages; **navigation paths are multiple** around the website but **contents are not as various**.

 We started the website redesign project with an analytical research of Chamrousse Tourist Office in order to understand more in-depth its services and its commercial characteristics.
 A *benchmark study* was also carried out so as to compare its position amongst other current competitors.
 </div>